Werner-Staeblein/Project-1/README.md

 - A template provided by Code Institute for the workspace of the project

+- [Techsini](https://techsini.com/multi-mockup/index.php) - to generate multi-device image with different screensizes and devices possibly used by user

 # Testing

 Testing was ongoing with DevTools of Google.
 Testing done across other Browsers (Firefox, Edge)